 slmgr /ipk <your_Windows_SRV_2019_KMS_host_key>

-- In order to activate your KMS server on Microsoft servers online, run the command:
+- In order to activate your KMS server online on Microsoft servers, run the command:

 - To check the KMS server activation status, run:

-- If necessary, you can optionally install the Volume License Pack for your Office version in order to activate Office copies in the enterprise network;
+- If necessary, you can optionally install the Volume License Pack for your Office version in order to activate volume Office copies on the KMS server (described in tutorial Microsoft Office KMS activation);

 - Now you can configure KMS clients to activate on your KMS server.

 Please note that the KMS host key Windows Srv 2019 allows you to activate all previous versions of Windows, starting from Windows 7/Windows Server 2008 R2.
 However, if your KMS server is activated with an older host key, you won’t be able to activate new versions of Windows.

-For example, if you activated your KMS server with the Windows Srv 2012R2 key, you cannot activate Windows 10 or Windows Server 2016.
-The maximum supported versions of Windows to activate in this case are Windows 8.1 and Windows Server 2012 R2.
+For example, if you activate your KMS server with the Windows Srv 2016 key, you won’ be able to activate Windows 11 or Windows Server 2019/2022.
+The maximum supported versions of Windows to activate in this case are Windows 10 and Windows Server 2016.

 How to Activate Windows Computer with KMS License Server

-Before activating your Microsoft product (Windows or Office) on the KMS server, you must change the product activation key to the public KMS Client Setup Key.
+Before activating your Windows client on the KMS server, you must change the product activation key to the public KMS Client Setup Key (GVLK, Generic Volume License Key.
 You can change the product key to KMS from the Windows GUI (use the command slui.exe 4), or you can use the slmgr command-line tool.
-Slmgr.vbs is a small VBS script located in the %System\Root\system32 folder and used to manage the Windows licensing on a local or remote computer;

 slmgr.vbs /ipk XXXXX-XXXXX-XXXXX-XXXXX-XXXXX